sweetcarolann/Twenty-Jekyll-Theme/_posts/2014-08-07-first-post.markdown

 Hello all!!!!

 I'm super excited to say that I've finally started a blog!
-Not just because it makes me sound cool...
+Not just because it makes me feel cool...